HOW MUCH DOES A PREMIER FLOORBALL FRANCHISE COST?

 2. Having access to ongoing support and a network to draw from to help mitigate risks, grow and sustain the business

-The challenge with starting an independent floorball business, unlike buying a franchise, is that the owners will likely have an extended period of time (and costs) to learn about what works and what does not work in an organized sport business.
+The challenge with starting an independent floorball business, unlike buying a franchise, is that the owners will likely have an extended period of time (and costs) to learn about what works and what does not work in a youth sport business.
 Most likely, this time will drain personal time and financial resources and slow down the initial period of growth.
+Starting a running a floorball club is not complicated.
+Starting and operating a business that will provide a systematic way to grow a floorball club (or many other clubs) where there is consistency in delivering quality products, less reliance on the owner having to always be present or lessen risk in of becoming stale or obsolete, does require a system and ongoing support from strategic partners who have a vested interest in the owners success.

-In purchasing a Premier Floorball Inc. franchise, business disciplines such as training (floorball, business operations, coach & referee training ), processes (recruitment, event operations), club procedures (games, safety, discipline & risk management), marketing (social media, branding, advertising collateral), software (online registrations, payment collection/ accounting, reporting, database marketing), equipment (inventory, pricing, delivery), to name but a few, all have been established and proven.
+In purchasing a Premier Floorball Inc. franchise, business disciplines such as training (floorball, business operations, coach & referee training ), processes (recruitment, event operations), club procedures (games, safety, discipline & risk management), marketing (social media, branding, advertising collateral), software (online registrations, payment collection/ accounting, reporting, database marketing), equipment (inventory, pricing, delivery), to name but a few, all have been established and proven vital to operating a successful youth sports business..

-It could be possible that the initial franchise fee is less expensive than the lost time and money associated with getting over the ‘inertia’ of starting a floorball club from scratch.
+The reality is that the initial franchise fee and player membership fee MAY be less expensive than the lost in time and money associated with getting through the learning curve of starting a floorball club from scratch and continuing on a unknown pathway in hopes for growth.

 Going in alone, unlike having support and expertise, is a formula for burn out in many entrepreneurs.
-Trying do everything by oneself to make the business grow and sustain itself is usually limiting by draining resources of time and energy.
-Not having a network to collaborate with about innovative ideas, new product lines, more effective marketing campaigns or smarter business practices can be harmful and stunting to an independent business.
+Trying do everything by oneself to make the business grow and sustain itself is limiting and draining on resources of time and energy.
+Not having a network to collaborate with about innovative ideas, new product lines, more effective marketing campaigns or smarter business practices can be a detriment to an independent business.
+Not having a proven strategic plan and systems that are continuously being improved will make it harder for independent business to compete.

-Premier Floorball Inc. and its franchisees share responsibilities whereby each can spend appropriate time doing what each does best, for the betterment of each other and their customers.
+Premier Floorball Inc. and its franchisees share responsibilities whereby each entity spend appropriate time doing what each does best, for the betterment of each other and their customers.

 Ongoing franchise fees acts as a means to ‘hire’ expertise/ consultants to handle the components that a franchise does not have time to do but are integral to helping develop a better, less stressful and sustainable business.